Athena9495/CM3D2-autodlc/README.md

 # CM3D2-autodlc
 Script to ease CM3D2 DLC installation.

 Installing the DLC packs are tedious, aren't they?
-While there is a way to make an all in one installer, it too, seemed tiring.
 So, I put together a script to do it for me.
 I am not an experienced programmer, I just brought together bits and pieces from here and there.
 It worked for me, and if you follow the guidelines below, I don't see why it shouldn't for you.
 However, I recommend you start with just one or two, to make sure it works.

 __NOTES-__
 <ul>
 <li>Use only for DLC packs which do not need to come in order.
 <li>That means, install the updates manually, and the Plus Acts in order, by yourself.
 They aren't that many.
-<li>Script is written w.r.t Python2.7.
+<li>Script is written w.r.t `Python2.7`.
-<li>You need ONE other library, pyautogui.
+<li>You need ONE other library, `pyautogui`.
 <li>Install using- `pip install pyautogui`
 <li>Ensure that your System Locale is set to Japan.
 This is important, so that we don't end up with any errors.
 </ul>